Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/how-the-internet-works/_index.md

 ## What is The Internet?

 The Internet is a massive network of networks, a networking infrastructure.
-It connects billions of computers and internet-enabled devices together globally, forming a network in which any device can communicate with any other device as long as they are both connected to the Internet.
-Information that travels over the Internet does so via a variety of languages known as protocols.
+It connects billions of computers and internet-enabled devices globally, forming a network in which any device can communicate with any other device as long as they are connected to the Internet.
+Information that travels over the Internet does so via languages known as protocols.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/h8K49dD52WA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## The Internet and The Web (World Wide Web)?

-The World Wide Web, or simply Web, is a way of accessing information over the medium of the Internet and it is the most major application of internet technology today.
+The World Wide Web(www.), or simply Web, is a way of accessing information over the medium of the Internet and it is the major application of internet technology today.
 It is an information-sharing model that is built on top of the Internet.

 These days, we often just say "The Internet" when we refer to anything we access via a web browser or smartphone.
-However, the World Wide Web and the Internet aren't the same thing.
+However, the World Wide Web and the Internet aren't the same things.
 The Web uses a specific protocol called HTTP (hypertext transfer protocol), which is just one of the protocols used to transmit information over the Internet.
 For example, the Internet, not the Web, is also used for e-mail (which uses IMAP, POP and SMTP), instant messaging, peer-to-peer networks, and FTP (file transfer protocol).
 So the Web is just a portion of the Internet, albeit a large portion, but the two terms are not synonymous and should not be confused.

 ## How does the Internet work?